 The president of the board invites the member who has submitted a motion to come to a microphone to make their motion.
 When approaching the microphone, first announce your name and state.
 The motion itself should be brief, such as “ACNM should support a single payer system.”
 Then you have two minutes to give your position on this topic.
 After you have completed your position, take your seat.
-In order for your motion to move forward, another member must second it.
-After the motion is seconded, the chair “states the question” of the motion, and it is opened for debate by the membership.
+For your motion to move forward, another member must second it.
+After the motion is seconded, the chair states the question of the motion, and it is opened for debate by the membership.

 Are there rules for debate?

 Yes!
-See additional rules in the following section.
-Once debate has ended or a motion to end debate (“Calling the Question” or “Moving the Previous Question”) is adopted, members have the opportunity to vote on the motion.
+See additional rules in the Business Meetings Procedures section below.
+Once debate has ended or a motion to end debate (calling the question or moving the previous question) is adopted, members have the opportunity to vote on the motion.

 Can discussion take place without a motion?